fatih/color/README.md

 Color let you use colorized outputs in terms of [ANSI Escape Codes](http://en.wikipedia.org/wiki/ANSI_escape_code#Colors).
-The API can be used in several way, pick one one that suits you.
+The API can be used in several way, pick one that suits you.

 The package is under ongoing development, checkout for regular updates.